daniel-molina/visualequation/doc/UI.md

 > **Note**: C-d executes end-of-file if whole equation is a PVOID.

 #### Alternative delete char (S-C-d)
-Equivalent to delete_char but considering that effsel is in the opposite side of selection.
+Equivalent to *Delete char* but considering that effsel is in the opposite side of selection.

 #### Backward delete char (C-h)
-Counterpart of delete-char (not exactly reciprocal, but it has the same philosophy and is less complex because it avoids some TVOIDs cases.
+Counterpart of delete-char (not exactly reciprocal, but it has the same philosophy and is less complex because it avoids some TVOIDs cases).

 > **Note**: Readline calls the key used for this command Rubout, usually
 > associated to BACKSPACE and C-?.
 C-h is also used for this command.
 Because